flyingmachine/brave-clojure-web/content/namespaces.md

 Clojure solves this problem with **namespaces**.

 ## Introducing Namespaces

-I think of namespaces as actual spaces, as storage rooms for my objects.

 By using namespaces, we can use the same names in different contexts.
 For example, Clojure stores string-related functions in the namespace